 How I Arrived at My Formula on Learning in Higher Education

 I believe dream is the “in” thing now.
 Remember “Star Struck”?
 It has a dream, believe, survive line.

-Moreover, I read a book, “The Correct Formula of Success” by Henry R. Vargas.
+Moreover, I read a book, “The Correct Formula for Success” by Henry R. Vargas.
 He developed a formula for success as follows:

-Vargas Formula of Success = H + D + P + A/G
+Vargas Formula for Success = H + D + P + A/G

 which means Hope plus Dream plus Plan plus Action divided by Goal.

 I patterned my formula of learning in Higher Education from Vargas’ formula.
 We learn because of our dream.
 I call it the Alvior’s Theory of Higher Learning or ATHL.

 Dreams make us what we want to become.